-The winner went on "the shopping spree of a lifetime", with prizes much like the classic Sale shopping endgame...except this prize list ended with a car or very expensive trip, with no Cash Jackpot (unless one of the tiers was $10,000 cash) or opportunity to win all the prizes on display (known as "the Lot" on prior versions).
-The contestant first played Super Knock-Off, which was the same as Knock-Off except with a 6/6 structure and awards of T$25, T$50, or T$100.
-After this, the champion could either elect to buy a prize (or a Croton watch if s/he didn't have enough to buy the lowest prize) or return on the next show.
+The winner went on "the shopping spree of a lifetime", with prizes much like the classic Sale shopping endgame, except this prize list ended with a car or very expensive trip, with no cash jackpot (unless one of the tiers was $10,000 cash) or opportunity to win all the prizes on display (known as "the Lot" on prior versions).
+The contestant first played Super Knock-Off, which was the same as Knock-Off except with a 6/6 structure and awards of $25, $50, or $100.
+After this, the champion could either elect to buy a prize (or a Croton watch if they didn't have enough to buy the lowest prize) or return on the next show.

-The ratings never got above 0.5, resulting in Temptation ending up in last place among the game shows airing that season; first-run episodes aired through May 23, 2008, with reruns through September 5.
-Most stations replaced it with Trivial Pursuit: America Plays, whose ratings were...pretty much the same, actually, despite being a much better show by comparison.
+Temptation debuted on September 10, 2007 to low ratings.
+The ratings never got above 0.8, resulting in Temptation ending up in last place among the game shows airing that season.
+It didn't help that to beat the oncoming Writers Guild of America strike, the series did about 13 episodes per taping session.
+First-run episodes aired through May 23, 2008, with reruns through September 5.
+Most stations replaced it with Trivial Pursuit: America Plays, whose ratings were pretty much the same.

 - Bonus Round: Shopping, preceded by Super Knock-Off.